rothnic/agentic_coding_flywheel_setup/README.md

 - Create a VM snapshot before upgrading (recommended but not required)
 - Upgrades cannot be undone without restoring from snapshot
 - The system will reboot multiple times automatically
+- EOL interim releases (like 24.10) may be skipped automatically if they are no longer offered by `do-release-upgrade`
 - Reconnect via SSH after each reboot to monitor progress

 ---